 As civil registration is not a federal jurisdiction, Library and Archives Canada does not hold copies of birth, marriage and death certificates, but….

 …help is at hand!

-To learn about how to find these records from other sources, visit our Genealogy and Family History page.
+To learn about how to find these records from other sources, visit our pages on vital statistics: births, marriages and deaths.

 Many genealogical societies and individuals have indexed parish registers and published the result of their work.
 These publications are called “Church Indexes” (known as “répertoires” in French-Canadian genealogy).
 Most of the volumes are for marriages but also exist for baptisms and burials.

 We hold many of these indexes; here’s how to find them in our collection:

 Use our AMICUS catalogue to search not only our collection, but the holdings of libraries across Canada.